Associate Professor

 Currently serving as the HORP Graduate Program Officer

-Ahmed Kamel (PhD student) – Co-advisor
+Ahmed Kamel (PhD candidate) – Co-advisor

-Nick McCormick (PhD student)
+Nick McCormick (PhD candidate)

 Heqin Yang (PhD student)